 There’s a small but substantial haul coming in to Midtown Comics this week.
-See what Kate, Melinda, Sean, & Michelle are planning to pick up!
+See what Kate, MJ, Sean, & Michelle are planning to pick up!

 KATE: This week’s shipping list is short, but includes one of my favorite new series of 2011: The Drops of God.
 Drops is, in essence, shonen manga for the over-21 crowd.
 The plot revolves around a brash, arrogant young beer executive who inherits a rare wine collection from his father, a leading expert on viniculture.
 The catch?
 Shizuku can’t claim his inheritance until he correctly identifies and describes thirteen legendary wines that are mentioned in his father’s will.
 Helping him is a sommelier-in-training, Miyabi, and an assortment of oddball oenophiles, each with a strong opinion about how and when to drink wine.
 The series is pure edu-tainment, striking the perfect balance between Dynasty-style intrigue and Wine 101 lessons; even more experienced wine tasters will learn something from the characters’ ecstatic conversations about terroir and vintage.

 MICHELLE: Yeah, though this list may be short there are definitely some goodies on there.
 I’m going to cast my vote for volume 27 of Fullmetal Alchemist despite the fact that I, as of this very moment, have not read beyond volume two in this reportedly epic series.
 The reason for my enthusiasm is that MJand I are planning to devote our final Off the Shelf column of the year to FMA, which means I am going to be eating, sleeping, and breathing the series for the next two weeks.
 Stay tuned, and don’t miss this long-awaited finale!